klaarnut/user-docs/en/glossary.md

 **Apps Name**

 The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as:
         rvsitebuilder/wysiwyg

 ## B
 **Block**

-The sub content are inside Section.
+The sub content are inside Section that you can edit separetedly eventhough they're inside the same Section.

 **Brand**

 The brand of your company or your business to show on your website top menu, banner, and footer.